-(See also Overview of Sexually Transmitted Diseases.
-Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more )
+(See also Overview of Sexually Transmitted Infections.
+Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more )

 Symptoms of Chancroid

 Symptoms begin 3 to 7 days after infection.
 Small, painful blisters form on the genitals or around the anus and rapidly rupture to form shallow, open sores with ragged edges.
 These sores may enlarge and join together.
 Occasionally, these sores become deeper and damage other tissues.

 The lymph nodes in the groin may become tender, enlarged, and matted together, forming collections of pus (abscesses) called buboes.
 The skin over the abscess may become red and shiny and may break down and discharge pus from the lymph nodes onto the skin.
 Sores may form in other areas of the skin.

 Culture of a sample of pus or fluid